The Birth Order Bias

 All only child stereotypes were because of sibling jealousy and competition; therefore all youngest child stereotypes were because of sibling jealousy and competition.

 One last thing: there is no link between birth order and personality.
 Being born first, middle, or last has no bearing on whether you’re a conscientious hard worker, or mediator, or charming entertainer.
 All kids deserve that freedom, to be themselves without being tied to a label.
-That casting off of labels should include “saints” and “sinners” too.

 A future with mostly only children is our best bet for that happening.
 While only children are “semi-saints,” they’re only “better” than siblings in the sense that they can help siblings escape labels to each other that they can no longer work to escape on their own through an arbitrary hierarchy.
 We’ll also no longer define children by something that was out of their control — where they were placed in their family.